nickolat/LLMRec_reproducibility/README.md

     python ./main.py --dataset netflix
     ```

-For Baselines reproducibility, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository.
-The corresponding configuration files used are in the config_files directory of the said repository.
-Add `binarize: True` in the config files in order to use the provided versions of both datasets.

 Note: we used Microsoft Azure AI platform to access all LLMs.

+### RQ1: Baselines reproducibility

+For LATTICE and MMSSL use the official LLMRec repository;
+for MICRO use its official [repository](https://github.com/CRIPAC-DIG/MICRO).

+For the other baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository.
+- Use the corresponding configuration files in the `config_files` directory of that repository.
+- Add `binarize: True` in the config files in order to use the provided versions of both datasets.
+- To enable deterministic behavior with CUDA, set: `os.environ["CUBLAS_WORKSPACE_CONFIG"] = ":4096:8"`.

-<h4> RQ2: Benchmarking with LLama </h4>
+### RQ2: Benchmarking with LLama

 1. Use codes in `LLM_aug_unimodal`
 2. Set your keys and endpoints in `utils.py` to use `Meta-Llama-3.1-405B-Instruct` LLM